 Computing the Rayleigh power for each possible period in order to construct a complete periodogram is orders of magnitude slower than computing the fast Fourier transform, but because there were so few photons, with sometimes so much time between each one, that the Rayleigh statistic was really the only reasonable tool to use to search for a periodic modulation in the arrival times.
-Naturally, this is what they do with this data set, with these 5063 photon arrival times, testing a lot more frequencies than there are in the Fourier transform: between each independent Fourier frequency, the Rayleigh periodogram computes the power for 20 additional frequencies (so 21 times more).
+Naturally, this is what they do with this data set, with these 5063 photon arrival times, testing a lot more frequencies than there are in the Fourier transform—frequencies which are between each independent Fourier frequency.
+The Rayleigh periodogram computes the power for 20 additional frequencies (so 21 times more than the FFT).
 This is exactly what allows the second scientist to look in very fine detail at what is happening in the entire spectrum, and especially also in between the independent frequencies.
 The result is this:

 As you can see, the second scientist can’t see much from this periodogramme.
-But because whenever they make a periodogram they always see a sharp rise in power at the lowest frequencies, they always just ignore this, cutting it out of the view and rescaling the y-axis to see the rest of it better, like this:
+But because whenever they make a Rayleigh periodogram they always see a sharp rise in power at the lowest frequencies, they always just ignore this, cutting it out of the view and rescaling the y-axis to see the rest of it better, like this:

-Lo and behold they discover that there is a peak in there that clearly stands out of the noise.
-Excluding the lowest frequency part, the peak stands out of the rest of the periodogram that just looks like statistical fluctuations similar to those seen in the Fourier transform by the first scientist.
-The signal is very obvious, right there at a frequency of just over 4E-3 Hz, which means a period of just under 250 seconds.
+Lo and behold they discover that there is a peak that clearly stands out of the noise.
+Excluding the lowest frequency part, the peak stands out of the rest of the periodogram, which just looks like statistical fluctuations similar to those seen in the Fourier transform by the first scientist.
+The signal is very obvious, right there at a frequency of just over 4E-3 Hz.
+This is equivalent to a period of just under 250 seconds.

 The third scientist knows the Fourier transform as well as the Rayleigh periodogram, and understands where the differences between them come from.
 They have also understood why the Fourier transform does not have the huge rise in power at low frequencies—it only tests independent frequencies, while the Rayleigh periodogram does—it tests frequencies that are not independent and for which the powers are therefore correlated.
-And they have understood that the reason why the Rayleigh periodogram does this is because it is computed as though it were calculating the power only at independent frequencies.
-Therefore, what needs to be done to avoid this—to correct for this effect—is to modify the Rayleigh statistic to account for the fact that we are testing frequencies that are not independent.
-That is, account for frequencies (periods) that do not repeat an integer number of times within the span of the observation.
+They know that the reason why the Rayleigh periodogram does this is because it is computed as though it were calculating the power only at independent frequencies even if it isn’t.
+What needs to be done to avoid this—to correct for this effect—is to modify the Rayleigh statistic to account for the fact that we are testing frequencies that are not independent: frequencies (periods) that do not repeat an integer number of times within the span of the observation.

-And to be sure of what they have computed they now compare the result with the Fourier transform.
+And to be absolutely sure that what they have computed is accurate, they compare the result with the Fourier transform.
 If the computation is correct, the powers at independent frequencies should match, and there should be no rise of power at low frequencies.
 Hence, they look closely at the low frequency part of the periodogram and find that they agree very well, exactly as they predicted, and exactly as they should.
 The comparison looks like this:

 The first scientist missed detecting the period in the data because they assumed that the Fourier transform was the best they could do in exploring the frequency space of these data, and that information of the independent frequencies was enough to fully characterise the signal when transforming it from intensity as a function of time to power as a function of frequency.
-And the fact is, they most probably would never have known that there was a period in the data, because they would never have looked at these data again in another way.
+The fact is, they most probably would never have known that there was a period in the data, because they would never have looked at these data again.

 The second scientist detected the period in the data, but they were forced to arbitrarily cut out a part of the data, simply ignore it, and presume that the height of the peak was the correct power estimate for the periodic signal at 247 seconds.
 They did this because they had assumed that the Rayleigh statistic, which does not have any restrictions as to the frequencies it can test in a given data set, could be used to compute the power at any frequency, regardless of whether or not it was of an integer number of cycles within the observation duration.

-The third scientist detected the periodic signal present in the 5063 arrival times of the detected X-ray photons, but unlike the second scientist, they did not exclude any portions of the data, and got an estimate of the power of the signal from which they can calculate precise and reliable quantities about the signal such as the probability of it having been a statistical fluctuation (1E-9) or the pulsed fraction of the signal, that is, the number of photons right on the sine curve with respect to the total number detected (10%), both of which the second scientist would have gotten wrong.
-Maybe only slightly wrong, but wrong nonetheless.
+The third scientist detected the periodic signal present in the 5063 arrival times of the detected X-ray photons, but unlike the second scientist, they did not exclude any portions of the data, and got an estimate of the power of the signal from which they could calculate precise and reliable quantities about the signal such as the probability of it having been a statistical fluctuation (1E-9), and the pulsed fraction of the signal, that is, the number of photons right on the sine curve with respect to the total (10%).
+Both of these, the second scientist would have gotten wrong.
+Not completely wrong, but wrong nonetheless.